 When the Monitor XT line came out, Polk promised speakers with clarity, high output, and effortless bass, and I think they deliver for the most part.
 They kind of run out of steam when you play extraordinarily fast and loud music, but for most tracks, they provide a wide-open sound with natural midrange and deep bass.

 They’re a great all-around speaker for those building an entry-level hi-fi system, especially if you listen to a lot of Jazz and Acoustic music.
 So if you can catch these speakers on sale, don’t hesitate to grab them!

 For: Those who want a speaker with a solid build and engaging sound quality for a bargain price.

 Hifitrends is reader-supported.
-When you purchase through links on our site, we may earn an affiliate commission.
+We may earn an affiliate commission when you purchase through links on our site.
 Prices are subject to change at any time.